 Olivia Lanter

-Olivia Lanter is a senior undergraduate student at Elon University in Elon, NC.
-She is pursuing a double major in BFA Dance Performance & Choreography and BA Psychology with a minor in Neuroscience.
-Olivia is a proud St. Louis native and began dancing at the age of two.
-Besides performing in numerous dance concerts on campus, she has also studied dance in Florence, Italy and Los Angeles.
-This fall, she presented her dance neuropsychological research at IADMS.
-Olivia is endlessly grateful for the opportunity to be a choreographer in this show.
-She hopes to pursue commercial dance after graduating in this coming spring.
+Olivia Lanter is a senior pursuing a double major in BFA Dance Performance & Choreography and BA Psychology with a minor in neuroscience.
+She is a proud St. Louis native and began dancing at the age of two.
+Besides dancing in numerous dance concerts on campus, she has also studied dance nationally and internationally.
+She spent the Summer of 2022 in Florence, Italy, where she performed in the Florence Dance Festival.
+Olivia also spent last summer with world-renowned choreographers and completed an internship with Clear Talent Group Agency in Los Angeles.
+She is grateful for the opportunity to complete dance neuropsychological research at Elon and presented her findings at the International Association of Dance Medicine and Science.
+Ultimately, Olivia is excited to pursue commercial dance after graduation this May.

 Parker MacIntyre